cldwalker/gitbeam/README.md

 commands work for any file path and git SHA as well as preserve lines selected in LT or in the browser.

+## Install

+Install this plugin with LT's plugin manager or clone this project to your LT plugins directory.

 ## Usage

 gitbeam does not assume any default keybindings for its commands.
 [See below](#configuration) to configure them.